 The simplest form of analysis we can conduct is that of a basic correlation to determine whether a statistical relationship exists between two variables.
 To determine the correlation between two variables we can use the “corr” command in Stata.
 So, seeking to test the obvious, we decide to explore whether there is a relationship between the size of a country’s economy and the amount of military spending:

-. corr milex gdp
+. pwcorr milex gdp, sig

-(obs=3133)

 | milex gdp

 -------------+------------------

 milex | 1.0000

+|

+|

 gdp | 0.9089 1.0000

+| 0.0000

+|

 The relationship between GDP and military expenditures is .9089.
 So what does this mean?
 First, the number is positive, meaning that as GDP increases, so too does military expenditures.
 If the number were negatively signed, we would have an inverse relationship between our two variables.
 In this case, the correlation serves to ask the question “How good a predictor is GDP of military spending?”
 A 1.0 would imply a perfect positive relationship, while -1.0 is a perfect negative correlation.
 Such perfect correlations rarely exist in the social sciences.
 As a result, any relationship above .6 or below -.6 can be considered strong.
-To test this relationship, we’ll want to use ordinary least squares regression to determine if the correlation between these two variables is strong enough that we can reject the null hypothesis, or the default position of any testing, that no relationship exists In this case, we are attempting to explain military expenditures, which is our dependent variable.
+To test the significance of the correlation we’ve used “pwcorr” followed by the option “, sig”. he “0.0000” underneath the correlation coefficient “.9089” is the level of significance.
+Anything less than .05 basically means the relationship is statistically significant 95% of the time, and so we have a meaningful statistical relationship between the two variables.
+To test this relationship, we’ll want to use ordinary least squares regression to determine if the correlation between these two variables is strong enough that we can reject the null hypothesis, or the default position of any testing, that no relationship exists.
+Likewise, we can determine approximate affect of one variable on another.
+In this case, we are attempting to explain military expenditures, which is our dependent variable.
 The variable(s) we intend to use to explain our dependent variable are independent variables (in this case, GDP).
 To run a simple regression we use the regress command:

 . regress milex gdp